glpi-project/node-module-glpi/README.md

 ## Synopsis

+Node Client interacts with GLPI webservices plugin, it features several functionalities common to all GLPI APIs, for example:

+- HTTP transport to APIs.
+- Error handling
+- Authentication
+- JSON parsing
+- Media download/upload
+- Batching.

+You will be able to call to all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [projects website](http://flyve.org/node-module-glpi/).

 This project is a **work in progress**.
 The information here provided could change at any given time.

 ## Build Status